Who’s threatening House members in 2020

 2018 general results: Clarke (D) 89%, Lutchi Gayot (R) 10%

 It seems that community development professional Adem Bunkeddeko’snearly successful challenge to seven-term Rep. Yvette Clarke last year has other candidates eager to mount their own campaigns.
-Bunkeddeko is expected to run again, although he hasn’t officially announced, and will likely once again accuse Clarke of being a do-nothing legislator.
+Bunkeddeko is itching for a rematch, and will likely once again accuse Clarke of being a do-nothing legislator.
 Isiah James, an Army veteran and a member of the Democratic Socialists of America, will likely say Clarke isn’t progressive enough.
-And Alex Hubbard, a first-time candidate, doesn’t have any information online and couldn’t be reached for comment.
+And Alex Hubbard, a 30-year-old data scientist, promises to think outside the box.
 Also in the race is Joel Azumah, an independent who has run the last three cycles without having much of an impact.
 Having multiple Democratic challengers, plus the expected support of the Brooklyn Democratic establishment, could make Clarke difficult to unseat.

 Congressional District 10